NF1198/JavaFXCustomListViewExample/README.md

-# JavaFX FXML Controller Pattern
+# JavaFX FXML Controller Pattern w/ Custom ListView/ListCell Editor
 This post describes a simple and repeatable pattern for developing self-contained JavaFX panels based on FXML.
 The key aspect of the pattern is placing the FXML loading code in a static method of the component controller.
 This may not be applicable to all use-cases, but it greatly simplifies most use-cases while providing good encapsulation of functionality.

 As an example, we’ll show how to develop an editable ListView, with a custom ListCell.